scurran-pvb/digital-reader-blog/_posts/2023-08-07-reasons-for-reading-assessments.md

 ### Try Us Out!
 Sign up for a free 2-week trial of the Digital Reader to access our amazing assessment resources!
 Your trial of this expansive resource will include access to:

-* **•	Assessment and Data Center:** track student progress, identify instructional reading levels, and differentiate instruction with our easy-to-use assessment tools.
+* **Assessment and Data Center:** track student progress, identify instructional reading levels, and differentiate instruction with our easy-to-use assessment tools.
-* **•	Guided Reading Assessment Kit:** get a reading accuracy rate for each of your students to determine their instructional reading level.
+* **Guided Reading Assessment Kit:** get a reading accuracy rate for each of your students to determine their instructional reading level.
-* **•	Two books per reading level:** engage readers at every level with two books that have been developed and tested specifically for assessment.
+* **Two books per reading level:** engage readers at every level with two books that have been developed and tested specifically for assessment.

 Sign up today, and see how the Digital Reader can enhance your instruction and help students improve their reading skills!